CookieSource/wikijs/installation/calamares-online.md

 ![](/installer/online/calamares-grub-menu.png)

-Grub boot menu

 Choose the first option (which is the default).
 If it fails to boot, choose the second option.
 And if that fails too, choose the third option.

 When you boot successfully, you will be greeted with the ISO Welcome app:

 ![](/installer/online/calamares-welcome-1.jpeg)